JR. L. ESA

 WAN architecture, WAN types, service providers, access equipment, DTE, DCE, core equipment, WANs and the 7 layer model, choosing a WAN.

 Phone lines, leased lines, Layer 2: Dial up vs. Dedicated.
 Modems, ISDN.
 64k, N*64, E1, TDM, STDM, ADSL, .xDSL, broadband architecture.

 Packet switching, virtual circuits, Hub & spoke, partial & full mesh, ATM, MPLS, MPLS and routers, Why MPLS?
 MPLS-TE, MPLS VPN, Internet VPN.

 Transport plane, SDH, SONET, WDM, CWDM, DWDM, DWDM architectures, OTN.

 Definition, protocols, services, internetworking, the Internet, intranets, IAB, RFCs, IP header, IP addressing, subnet masks, IPv6, TCP, UDP.

 What are routers?
 Routers vs switches, when to route and when to switch, default gateways, routing tables, static routes, routing protocols.
-Broadcast domains.
-Firewalls.
+Firewalls, how firewalls work.

 Hands on: Router configuration, tracert.

-Clients, servers, web, Email, resource sharing, IM, VoIP, Video over IP, terminal emulation, ftp, ssh, baselining.
+Clients, servers, web, HTTP, Email, resource sharing, IM, VoIP, Video over IP, terminal emulation, ftp, ssh.

 Hands on: telnet